mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   * *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be infered from QUIC's acknowledgments including all packets up to the latest acknowledged packet.
-  * *Highest Sequence Number received*: The highest sequence number received is the sequence number of all RTP packets that were acknowledged.
+  * Highest Sequence Number received*: In RTCP, this field is a 32-bit field that contains the highest sequence number a receiver received in an RTP packet and the count of sequence number cycles the receiver has observed.
+A sender sends RTP packets in QUIC packets and receives acknowledgments for the QUIC packets.
+By keeping a mapping from a QUIC packet to the RTP packets encapsulated in that QUIC packet, the sender can infer the highest sequence number and number of cycles seen by the receiver from QUIC acknowledgments.
   * Interarrival jitter: If QUIC acknowledgments carry timestamps as described in one of the extensions referenced above, senders can infer from QUIC acks the interarrival jitter from the arrival timestamps.